kubernetes/kops/docs/authentication.md

     * :warning: When the cluster first comes up the aws-iam-authenticator PODs will be in a bad state. as it is trying to find the aws-iam-authenticator ConfigMap and we have not yet created it.
 * Once the cluster is up, you'll need to create an aws-iam-authenticator configMap on the cluster `kubectl apply -f aws-iam-authenticator_example-config.yaml`
-* Once the configuration is created you need to delete the initially created aws-iam-authenticator PODs, this will force new ones to come and and correctly find the ConfigMap.
+* Once the configuration is created you need to delete the initially created aws-iam-authenticator PODs, this will force new ones to come and correctly find the ConfigMap.
 ```
 kubectl get pods -n kube-system | grep aws-iam-authenticator | awk '{print $1}' | xargs kubectl delete pod -n kube-system
 ```